 Selfie culture, media craze, and over-reliance on technology in a society sliding into a state of general decadence are some of the hot-button issues Los Angeles-based artist “Thrashbird” is keen on exposing through his art.

-In one of his latest projects, called “Valley of Secret Values,” this street art renegade of unverified identity, using stencils, spray colors, and wheatpaste transformed forgotten relics that he discovered at an abandoned concrete factory at Lime, Oregon, USA, into giant designer handbags.
+In one of his latest projects, called “Valley of Secret Values,” this street art renegade of unverified identity, using stencils, spray colors, and wheatpaste transformed forgotten relics that he discovered at an abandoned concrete factory in Lime, Oregon, into giant designer handbags.

 When “Thrashbird” is asked about the implications of his “Valley of Secret Values” project, he usually replies: “I only want to plant seeds, I’m not trying to tell them [people] what to think.
 Whatever they go away with I only hope that inspires thought.
 For me personally, it’s a metaphor for identity and the quest to find our place in this world.”